Retrieval Augmented Generation of Symbolic Music with LLMs: Introduction

 Large language models (LLMs) are big machine learning models trained on massive text datasets.
 LLMs have shown to be able to address a wide range of problems if given clear instructions and/or a set of well-curated examples of the solved task \cite{brown2020language}.

-Retrieval augmented generation (RAG) is a technique where a language model is augmented with a retrieval system capable of accessing an database.\cite{lewis2021retrievalaugmented} Liu et al. \cite{liu2021makes} propose using a retrieval system to select a relevant set of few-shot examples to use for prompting the LLM into solving a particular task instance \cite{lewis2020retrieval}.
+Retrieval augmented generation (RAG) is a technique where a language model is augmented with a retrieval system capable of accessing an database.\cite{lewis2021retrievalaugmented} Liu et al. \cite{liu2021makes} propose using a retrieval system to select a relevant set of few-shot examples for prompting the LLM into solving a particular task instance \cite{lewis2020retrieval}.
+Retrieval systems has been integrated in music generation systems before the popularisation of LLMs \cite{zhao2021accomontage, lv2023recreation}.

 LLMs have been used to generate music before.
 Notably, Bubeck et al. \cite{bubeck2023sparks} find that \texttt{GPT-4} \cite{openai2023gpt4} seems to possess some musical notions, and can compose and edit abc-notated\footnote{\href{https://abcnotation.com/wiki/abc:standard:v2.1}{https://abcnotation.com/wiki/abc:standard:v2.1}} music in a zero-shot setting, albeit with trivial harmony.
 Zhang et al. fine-tune variants of GPT-3 on drum tab continuation with promising results \cite{zhang2023llmdrummers}.